TheThingSystem/steward/nodewiki/Developer/01_Devices.md

 * _contextDependentUnits_ - anything else.

-Now let's look at the twelve categories of devices.
+Now let's look at the ten categories of devices.
-__(There's nothing _magical_ about this number, and it will probably drop to ten.)__

 ### Climate
 These are devices that monitor or control the "breathable environment".